robin-raymond/zax.io/mutable.md

 ````

-### `immutable` and `mutable` containment
+### `immutable` and `mutable` composition

 As a `mutable` and `immutable` type can be entirely different implementations, each type is allowed to contain the other qualified version.
-This can be used to allow for one implementation to borrow the attributes in another implementation through standard [containment](containment.md) mechanisms.
+This can be used to allow for one implementation to borrow the attributes in another implementation through standard [composition](composition.md) mechanisms.

 ````zax
 MyType :: type mutable {